-Homocysteine is an amino acid produced as part of the body’s methylation process and is considered an independent risk factor for cardiovascular disease.
-This oxidative stress biomarker is associated with an increased risk of many cardiovascular disorders, such as atherosclerosis, stroke, abdominal aortic aneurysm, essential hypertension, and venous thrombosis.
-The metabolism of homocysteine is highly dependent on in vitamin B12, folate, and vitamin B6.
+Homocysteine is an amino acid produced as part of the bodies methylation process and is considered an independent risk factor for cardiovascular disease.
+This oxidative stress biomarker is associated with an increased risk of many cardiovascular disorders such as atherosclerosis stroke abdominal aortic aneurysm essential hypertension and venous thrombosis.
+The metabolism of homocysteine is highly dependent on in vitamin B12 folate and vitamin B6.
 Deficiencies in any of these vitamins may be associated with elevated homocysteine levels.

 The authors conclude that oral intake of n-acetyl-cysteine should be considered for primary or secondary prevention of vascular events with regard to the two independent risk factors of hyperhomocysteinemia and hypertension.

 In looking at the whole picture it is also important to assess laboratory markers such as cardio CRP homocysteine fibrinogen CoQ10 lipoprotein (a) and vitamin D.